Xeo786/Rufaydium-Webdriver/README.md

 1)Driver will be download into A_ScriptDir and old driver will be move to A_ScriptDir "\Backup" 2)Driver will not run if Port is occupied different, Make sure not run different drivers with same port. i.e. trying to run Chromedriver and Edgedriver with same port

+# Driver Default port
+Rufaydium now supports 4 Web drivers and has one default port; it will not run if the Port is occupied.
+We need to run the driver with a separate port using Driver Parameters, or we need to exit the already running driver and run a different driver if we are up to using the same port.
+Rufaydium now has default ports for every driver to resolve this conflict

+>***Driver Name		:  Ports*** \
+>chromedriver	:  9515 \
+>msedgedriver	:  9516 \
+>geckodriver	:  9517 \
+>operadriver	:  9518 \
+>unkownDriver	:  9519

 ## Driver Parameters
-parameters are WebDriver.exe CMD arguments option can vary according to different drivers and we can also check these arguments
+Parameters are WebDriver.exe CMD arguments option can vary according to different drivers and we can also check these arguments

 ```AutoHotkey